- About DC Prep

 Judy Lansing Kovler, PhD, is a Psychotherapist in private practice with over 30 years of experience.
 She has served on a variety of boards for non-profit organizations.
 Judy graduated from the University of California, Berkeley.

-Maura Marino is a Principal in NewSchools Venture Fund’s Washington, DC office, where she leads the DC Schools Fund.
+Maura Marino is a Managing Director in NewSchools Venture Fund’s Washington, DC office, where she leads the DC Schools Fund.
 Prior to joining NewSchools, Maura was Program Director and Lead Teacher at East Palo Alto High School, a charter school in Northern California.
 Maura served on the steering committee for the Stanford Schools Corporation and was a member of the Stanford School of Education’s Performance Assessment Collaborative.
 Maura earned a BA in American Studies from Stanford University, an MA in teaching from Teachers’ College, and an MBA from Harvard Business School.

 Arthur McKee joined NCTQ in January 2011 to lead its national review of education schools.
 From 2000 to 2010, Arthur worked at CityBridge Foundation, a family foundation dedicated to creating and sustaining great public schools in Washington, DC.
 While there, he oversaw the foundation's Early Years Education Initiative, an $8M, five-year effort to expand high-quality early childhood education services in the nation's capital.
 Arthur received his AB in history from Princeton, and a PhD in Russian history from the University of California, Berkeley.